\"Writing.Com

 Hello Ken,

-*Bird* I am reviewing your short story as part of "Invalid Item and "Invalid Item's participation in the "King's Landing updating competition.
+*Bird* I am reviewing your short story as part of "Invalid ItemOpen in new Window. and "Invalid ItemOpen in new Window.'s participation in the "King's Landing updating Open in new Window. competition.

 Comments and Observations: Boy, Doris certainly got hers.
 And Bob? *Laugh*Well, I wonder how long the djinn's vacation can last?